 Liquidity and refinancing risk management

 Liquidity or refinancing risk arises when a company is not able to arrange funding at terms and conditions corresponding to its creditworthiness.
-Cautious maturity distribution of debt portfolio and sufficient cash, short-term investments and committed and uncommitted credit facilities are maintained to protect short-term liquidity and to manage refinancing risk.
+Cautious maturity distribution of interest-bearing debt and sufficient cash, short-term investments and committed and uncommitted credit facilities are maintained to protect short-term liquidity and to manage refinancing risk.
 Diversification of funding among different markets and an adequate number of financial institutions are used to safeguard the availability of liquidity at all times.
 Treasury monitors bank account structures, cash balances and forecasts of the subsidiaries and manages the utilization of the consolidated cash resources.

-At the end of 2017 ‘Cash and cash equivalents’ amounted to EUR 296 million (EUR 240 million) and available-for-sale interest-bearing financial assets to EUR 6 million (EUR 1 million).
+At the end of 2019, Cash and cash equivalents amounted to EUR 316 million (EUR 376 million) and interest-bearing financial assets managed centrally by Treasury to EUR 42 million (EUR 44 million).
 Due to the global nature of operations, some of the Valmet subsidiaries are located in countries in which currency is subject to limited exchangeability or capital controls.
 Given Valmet’s total liquidity position, related balances are considered to be immaterial.

-Valmet’s refinancing risk is managed by balancing the proportion of ‘Current and non-current debt’ and average maturity of ‘Non-current debt’ including committed undrawn credit facility.
-The average maturity of ‘Non-current debt’ including ‘Current portion of non-current debt’ and committed undrawn credit facility as at December 31, 2017, was 4.0 years (3.9 years).
-The amount of ‘Current debt’ including ‘Current portion of non-current debt’ was 8 percent (15%) of total debt portfolio.
-The tables below present undiscounted cash flows on the repayments and interests on Valmet’s debt by the remaining maturities from the balance sheet date to the contractual maturity date.
-The maturities of the derivatives are presented in Financial Statements 2017 Note 8.
+Group’s refinancing risk is managed by balancing the proportion of current and non-current interest-bearing debt and average maturity of non-current interest-bearing debt including committed undrawn credit facility.
+The average maturity of non-current interest-bearing debt, including current portion, and committed undrawn credit facility as at December 31, 2019, was 3.1 years (3.7 years).
+The amount of current nterest-bearing debt, including current portion of non-current interest-bearing debt was 23 percent (19%) of total debt portfolio.
+As at December 31, 2019, Valmet’s interest-bearing liabilities consist of debt and lease liabilities, and debt portfolio includes only loans from financial institutions.